stevekinney/vite-workshop/src/content/dependency-prebundling.md

 - **File System Cache**: Vite caches pre-bundled dependencies in the `node_modules/.vite` directory.
 It checks several factors to determine if re-bundling is necessary, such as changes in your package lock files or in the Vite config file.
 - **Browser Cache**: Once a dependency is cached in the browser, it won't hit the dev server again due to strong caching via HTTP headers.

-The feature-rich nature of Vite's dependency pre-bundling ensures that both compatibility and performance are optimized, making the development process more efficient.